BunkerBots/KR-Genie/README.md

 TOKEN=DISCORD_BOT_TOKEN
 MONGO_URL=YOUR_MONGO_URL
 ```
-Run `yarn start` in a terminal to get the bot up and running
+Run `yarn start` in a terminal to get the bot up and running.